Sports Champions: Sequel

-Sports Champions 2 was announced on May 31, 2012 on the PlayStation Blog by a trailer.
+Sports Champions 2 was announced on May 31, 2012 on PlayStation Blog by a trailer.
 The trailer included skiing, boxing and many more sports for the user to play.

 Reception

+The game received "generally favorable reviews" according to the review aggregation website Metacritic.
+In Japan, where the game was ported for release on October 21, 2010, Famitsu gave it a score of 31 out of 40.

-The game has received mainly positive reviews from critics, with a Metacritic score of 76 out of 100.
-1UP.com gave the game an A− saying that "But is Sports Champions a "killer app?"
-Not exactly, but, as you might guess, the multiplayer is a lot more fun than single-player."
-Joystiq gave the game 4.5 out of 5 saying that "Sports Champions is a great pack-in for Move and well worth buying on its own if you go the a la carte route with the hardware."
-Game Informer gave the game 7.75 out of 10 saying that "Despite some missteps, Sports Champions is a solid offering for gamers, provided you can accept the shallow nature of a compilation such as this".
-IGN gave the game a mixed review of 7.5 out of 10 saying "Sports Champions is fun, but it’s rough around the edges.
+Joystiq said: "Sports Champions is a great pack-in for Move and well worth buying on its own if you go the a la carte route with the hardware."
+Game Informer said: "Despite some missteps, Sports Champions is a solid offering for gamers, provided you can accept the shallow nature of a compilation such as this."
+IGN said: "Sports Champions is fun, but it's rough around the edges.
 The gameplay is solid for the most part and will provide you with some good times."
-GameSpot also gave the game a mixed review with a score of 7.5 out of 10 saying "Sports Champions is undoubtedly one of the strongest launch offerings for the PlayStation Move hardware.
+GameSpot said: "Sports Champions is undoubtedly one of the strongest launch offerings for the PlayStation Move hardware.
 This isn't a game that you're likely to play solo for any serious amount of time, but it's certainly one that you'll keep coming back to in short bursts and anytime you have interested friends or relatives visiting."

-However, ScrewAttack made Sports Champions a nominee for their 2010 SAGY awards.